tes/electrician/README.md

  dependencies that you wish to be started before the component, but you don't intend on using directly (e.g. environment setup).

-When component is sucessfully started, an instance of it should be given to `next` callback so it can be passed to components depending on it.
+When component is successfully started, an instance of it should be given to `next` callback so it can be passed to components depending on it.

 #### Arguments